-Variable monetary penalty undertaking flowchart
+6.7.1 Variable monetary penalty undertaking flowchart

-Non-compliance penalties
+6.8 Non-compliance penalties

-What is a non-compliance penalty
+What is a non-compliance penalty?

 A non-compliance penalty (NCP) is a monetary penalty that we may impose only when the responsible person has failed to comply with a variable monetary penalty (VMP) undertaking.
 This means that the responsible person has failed to deliver one or more of the agreed actions.
-We will impose the penalty by serving a non-compliance penalty notice.
+We will impose the penalty by serving a NCP notice.